 - The student makes all corrections. - As soon as possible, but no later than two weeks before graduation, the student submits a complete corrected copy of the thesis/dissertation to the School of Graduate Studies via the dissertation secretary for approval to duplicate.
-At that time any changes made after the defense should be pointed out. - After the dissertation secretary gives approval to duplicate, the student has two options:
+At that time any changes made after the defense should be pointed out.

+After the dissertation secretary gives approval to duplicate, the student has two options:

 Option 1.
-The dissertation secretary arranges for duplicating with Andrews University LithoTech, and the student's account is billed.
+The dissertation secretary arranges for duplicating with Andrews University LithoTech, and the student's account is billed for duplicating four copies-all of which stay with the University: two for the Library and two for the School of Education or SDA Theological Seminary (including one copy for the student's dissertation chair).
+Master's students are billed for only three copies: two for the Library and one for the School involved.
 At this point, the dissertation secretary submits the Notification of Thesis/Dissertation Completion form to the Records Office and the student's dissertation process is complete.